History of Balochistan

-The history of Balochistan began in 650 BCE with vague allusions to the region in Greek historical records.
-Balochistan is divided between the Pakistani province of Balochistan, the Iranian province of Sistan and Baluchestan and the Afghan region of Balochistan.
+The history of Balochistan refers to the history of the Balochistan region of Pakistan, Iran and Afghanistan.
+Vague allusions to the region were found in Greek historical records of around 650 BCE.
 Prehistoric Balochistan dates to the Paleolithic.

+Throughout history, Balochistan has served as a vibrant center of civilization, interacting since ancient times with centers of civilization in the ancient world.

+There is evidence of ancient human settlements in Balochistan dating back to around 7000 BCE.

 Ancient history

 The earliest evidence of human occupation in what is now Balochistan is dated to the Paleolithic era, represented by hunting camps, as well as chipped and flaked stone tools.
 The earliest settled villages in the region date to the ceramic Neolithic (c.
-7000–5500 BCE), and included the site of Mehrgarh located in the Kachi Plain.
+7000–5500 BCE), and included the Neolithic site of Mehrgarh located in the Kachi Plain.
 These villages expanded in size during the subsequent Chalcolithic, when interaction increased.
 This involved the movement of finished goods and raw materials, including chank shell, lapis lazuli, turquoise, and ceramics.
 By the Bronze Age in 2500 BCE, Balochistan had become part of the Harappan cultural orbit, providing key resources to the expansive settlements of the Indus river basin to the east.
 Pakistani Balochistan marked the westernmost extent of the Indus Valley civilisation.

 The remnants of the earliest people in Balochistan were the Brahui people, a Dravidian speaking people.
 The Brahuis were originally Hindus and Buddhists, similar to the Indo-Aryan and Dravidian speaking peoples in the rest of the subcontinent.
 The Brahuis retained the Dravidian language throughout the millennias.

 In 650 BC, the Greek historian Herodotus described the Paraitakenoi as a tribe ruled by Deiokes, a Persian zaid, in north-western Persia (History I.101).
+The Achaemenids established the Satrapies of Gedrosia and Arachosia in Balochistan after its conquest in 6th century BCE.
 Arrian described how Alexander the Great encountered the Pareitakai in Bactria and Sogdiana, and had Craterus conquer them (Anabasis Alexandrou IV).
 The Periplus of the Erythraean Sea in the 1st century described the territory of the Paradon beyond the Ommanitic region on the coast of modern Baluchistan.

 After the victory of the Mauryan Empire against the Greeks in the Seleucid–Mauryan war, much of Baluchistan came under the rule of Chandragupta Maurya of ancient India.
 Chandragupta and Seleucus made a peace settlement in 303 BCE.
 Selecucus Nucator ceded the satrapies, including those in Baluchistan to the expanding Mauryan Empire.
 The alliance was solidified with a marriage between Chandragupta Maurya and a princess of the Seleucid Empire.
 The outcome of the arrangement proved to be mutually beneficial.
 The border between the Seleucid and Mauryan Empires remained stable in subsequent generations, and friendly diplomatic relations are reflected by the ambassador Megasthenes, and by the envoys sent westward by Chandragupta's grandson Ashoka.